1christianfelix/SCRUMptious/README.md

 ## Demo Account and Website

-Experience the features of SCRUMptious with our demo account!
-Simply log in using the following credentials:
+Experience the features of SCRUMptious with our demo account! __Simply log in using the following credentials__:

 - **Username:** aaa
 - **Password:** aaa